 At Management 3.0, we use Merit Money and the Bonusly app, where—no matter our monthly commitment to our flat team—everyone gets 100 points to give away each month and the points are directly related to one or more of our values.
 Every month we have an allotted monetary bonus amount for the entire team and this is distributed, relative to our Bonusly points, on months in which we roll a six with our lucky dice.

 But Merit Money isn’t the only way to offer peer-to-peer employee recognition and appreciation.
 That’s why we jumped at the chance to interview the team at Redbooth project management software about the different ways every team member has an opportunity to recognize and celebrate fellow colleagues.

 Startup culture is something leaders want to preserve once their companies grow past the small label.
 Redbooth had the challenge many tech companies did, when the Barcelona-based software company moved some of its team to the Silicon Valley.
 This meant dealing with not only nine hours and thousands of miles of distance, but with distinct cultural differences.

 Forget Boy George, in came Redbooth’s own Culture Club, a monthly meeting open to anyone willing to bring forward ideas of where employees want to see improvements.
 They track it all within a separate Redbooth workspace so everyone can see what’s happening with proposals and current initiatives.

-“The Culture Club was created to improve this and make the culture across both offices a real strong point,” Redbooth’s Human Resources Manager Daniella Sikora told Happy Melly.
+“The Culture Club was created to improve this and make the culture across both offices a real strong point,” Redbooth’s Human Resources Manager Daniella Sikora said.
 “We wanted to do this collectively and by being inspired by our employee’s ideas and initiatives.”